firebase/firebase-tools/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: 💡 Feature request
+name: "\U0001F4A1 Feature request"
 about: Suggest an idea for this project
-title: ""
+title: ''
-labels: feature request
+labels: 'type: feature request'
-assignees: ""
+assignees: ''

 ---

 <!-- DO NOT DELETE